Slamy/Wiki_MiSTer/Core-Status.md

 Cores listed here are recommended for a basic beginner MiSTer installation.

+(Note to those who fill the tables: you need to refrain from your wishes written as "missing" features.)

 ## Consoles ##

 | **System** | **Repo** | **Latest Features** | **Missing Features** |